 Recommended Reading: Tour du Mont Blanc: The Best Way to Plan Your Epic Trek!

-Hiking with a Partner versus Hiking Solo
+Hiking with a Buddy versus Solo Hiking

-If you don’t have anyone to hike with, then join a hiking group or an alpine club.
-Then, once you’ve been a few times and start to form relationships, you can break off and organize your own hikes with a few of your new hiking buddies.
+If you don’t have anyone to hike with, join a hiking group or an alpine club.
+Once you’ve been a few times and meet new people, you can break off and organize your own hikes with a few of your new hiking buddies.

 Recommended Reading: Average Hiking Speed: Why it’s Important and How to Calculate it